How to Listen to Copland’s Most Famous Fanfare

 Let’s begin our music appreciation journey with a fanfare.
 Not just any fanfare: Aaron Copland’s inimitable “Fanfare for the Common Man”.
 Copland composed this work in 1942 for the Cincinnati Symphony to honor the war effort.
-He scored the piece for brass and percussion only, not for a full symphony orchestra that would also include strings (violins, cellos, etc.) and woodwinds (flutes, clarinets, etc.).
-Aaron Copland has long been one of my favorite composers.
+He scored the piece for brass and percussion only, not for a full symphony orchestra that would also include strings and woodwinds.
 The Library of Congress has a neato link to view the manuscript of this piece if you’d like to see the written music.
-I’ll start by walking through the piece with you, pointing out some landmarks along the way.
+I’ll walk through the piece with you, pointing out some landmarks along the way.
 At the end, I’ve added some additional thoughts as to why I love this piece.

 Copland immediately grabs your attention with the percussion: timpani, bass drum, and tam-tam (a type of gong).
 Once established, the percussion gets softer with each repetition to make way for the trumpets who play the main melodic theme of the piece.
 The theme is firmly in the key of B♭ (B flat) major and sounds very “open”: movement happens by jumps between notes rather than by going up and down a scale.
 (Wait, you lost me!
 What’s a “key”?
 Think of it as “home base” of notes that the piece is built around).